French and French Studies

 For those of you who would like to attend our amazing Sewanee in Paris Program (SIPP) next fall, please contact Professor Aymeric Glacet ASAP.
 It's an opportunity you don't want to miss.

 Welcome to the Francophone world in Sewanee!
-We are a friendly department of five, and we love French so much that we would welcome any chance to show you our enthusiasm for all things French-related: literature, culture, music, movies, food, wine, and more!
-There are opportunities to study in France.
-On campus, you may practice your French in our classes, at the weekly Table Française (lunch on Mondays at McClurg), at the lovely Maison Française where students reside and where the Department sponsors Francophone programs, at the SUT for occasional French movies, and in the hallways of Gailor Hall where you will hear us chattering away in the "langue de Molière."
+We are a friendly department of five, and we love French so much that we would welcome any chance to show you our enthusiasm for all things French-related: literature, culture, music, movies, food, and more!
+We are especially proud of our new in-house opportunity for our students to study in Paris (see our students' blog posts from the current and previous fall programs).
+On campus, you may practice your French in our classes, at the weekly Table Française (lunch on Mondays at McClurg Dining Hall, at the lovely Maison Française where students reside and where the Department sponsors Francophone programs, at the Sewanee Union Theater for occasional French movies, and in the hallways of Gailor Hall where you will hear us chattering away in the "langue de Molière."

 The major in French and French Studies is an interdisciplinary program which examines the language, literature, history, culture, and society of France and of other Francophone countries.
 The minimum requirement for a major in French and French Studies is nine full courses beyond French 203, as prescribed in the College's Catalog.

 The 4th Annual International Karaoke Night on Nov 8th was a raucous event with international food, great music, and prizes!
 Students sang in Arabic, Chinese, French, German, Russian, and Spanish.
 Our 3 judges, Hiydees Feliciano-Torres C'20, Sewanee citizen, Linda Heck, and Jenna Whitehead C'20 chose the winners based on such factors as voice quality, audience response, and complexity of the song.Read more

 November 8, 2018